Tennessee | Locum Tenens Travel Lifestyle

 Locum Tenens Jobs in Tennessee

 REVIEW OUR JOB LISTINGS

-Cross Tennessee off your bucket list with this locum tenens opportunity!
-Our client is looking for a physician assistant – hospitalist to begin coverage immediately.
-Hours include 12 hour night shifts (7p – 7a) with a 7 on/7 off rotation.
-The selected locum will be handling rounding, call coverage, and...
+The Volunteer State of Tennessee is the home of your next locum tenens opportunity!
+Our client is looking for a general surgeon to begin coverage in late November.
+Hours include 12 hour shifts (7a – 7p) as well as some occasional call coverage.
+The selected locum will be handling all...
 View This Job

 WHAT YOU NEED TO KNOW ABOUT VISITING TENNESSEE AS A LOCUM TENENS PHYSICIAN, NURSE PRACTITIONER, PHYSICIAN ASSISTANT, CRNA, AND DENTIST